Calculator

 Adopted children are eligible, but foster children are not.

-If your child is disabled you may get up to £4,000 a year until they’re 17.
+If your child is disabled and usually lives with you, you may get up to £4,000 a year until 1 September after their 16th birthday.
 They’re eligible for this if they:

-• get Disability Living Allowance, Personal Independence Payment or Armed Forces Independence Payment
+• get Disability Living Allowance, Personal Independence Payment, Armed Forces Independence Payment, Child Disability Payment (Scotland only) or Adult Disability Payment (Scotland only)

 • are certified as blind or severely sight-impaired